casalinovalerio/os-setup/README.md

 # os-setup
-Setup the OS I use with the tools I use.
-Maybe it will become a wizard-ish repository... 🧙🔧
+Setup the OS I use with the tools I use. 🔧

 **Supported Linux Distros** (so far):